tYen0809/2021-Spring-Data-structures/README.md

 # Introduction
 Data structures are a fundamental topic in computer science, introducing several basic structures such as arrays, linked lists, stacks, trees, among others.

 The objective of this course is to provide knowledge of common structures and their practice.
 Additionally, some algorithms related to the course are also covered.

+Algorithms + Data structures = Programs [Niklus Wirth]

 # Outlines
+- Introduction
+- Arrays and Structures
+- Stacks and Queues
+- Lists and Double linked list
+- Trees
+- Graph
+- Sorting
+- And other related Topics

 # Course information
 - Professor: 徐熊健